 Selected topics in American studies at the intermediate level.
 Topics offered will vary from year to year, reflecting the interests of faculty and students as well as evolving concerns of the field.

 Prerequisite: 201 or permission of the instructor.
 This course is cross-listed as LALC 301 when topic is relevant.
 NOTE: When cross-listed with Film Studies, prerequisite is one course in either American Studies or Film Studies.
-This course fulfills the DIV II social sciences distribution requirement.
+This course fulfills the Social Sciences (Division II) distribution requirement.

 302 Ethnography in American Studies

 Approaches to the responsible collection and analysis of social and cultural materials to be found in the immediate community and environment.
 Intensive training in participant observation, interviewing, and historical analysis.
 The ethics of field work will be stressed.